 The peculiarity of Helvetica didn’t lies only in its shape, but in the fact that the types didn’t have shoulders, so that the letters could be set almost sticked one to the other, obtaining a unique compactness which was lacking with all the other typefaces.

-Draw a new font or use the existing ones?
+Is it better drawing a new font or using the existing ones?

 There are two main font families: serif (elzevirs) and sans-serif (grotesks).
 In both families there are some (few) great typefaces, the rest is commercial production.
 Among the serifs we have Garamond, Bodoni, Baskerville, Century Expanded, and Clarendon.
 Among the sans we have Futura, Gill Sans, Helvetica, Univers, and Optima.
 Sometimes it is possible to use a font with a weird look, but only to set a title or a logotype.
 There is no need to design a new font: What matters is the typographical structure, not the typeface!